 To solve the broken rung and help increase the number of women in leadership, McKinsey & Company recommends five steps:

+Do you want more insights on gender diversity in the workplace?
 Read the full report: McKinsey & Company/Lean In Women in the Workplace: The State of the Pipeline.

 You've Been Timed Out